sebapersson/SBMLImporter.jl/README.md

 ## Quick Start

 Importing an SBML model is straightforward.
-For example, given the path to a SBML file for the Brusselator model (the file can be downloaded from [here](https://github.com/sebapersson/SBMLImporter.jl/blob/main/test/Models/brusselator.xml)) import the model with `load_SBML`:
+For example, given the path to the Brusselator model (the file can be downloaded from [here](https://github.com/sebapersson/SBMLImporter.jl/blob/main/test/Models/brusselator.xml)) import the model with `load_SBML`:

 ```julia
 using SBMLImporter
 prnbng, cb = load_SBML(path_SBML)
 ```

 This returns two outputs a `ParsedReactionSystem` (`prnbng`) and a `CallbackSet` (`cb`).
-The `ParsedReactionSystem` includes the reaction system (`prnbng.rn`), a map for the initial values of each species (`prnbng.u₀`), and a map setting the model parameter values (`prnbng.p`).
+The `ParsedReactionSystem` includes the reaction system (`prnbng.rn`), a map for the initial values of each specie (`prnbng.u₀`), and a map setting the model parameter values (`prnbng.p`).
 The `CallbackSet` holds any potential SBML events.

-To perform SDE simulations, convert the reaction-system `prnbng.rn` into a `SDEProblem`.
+To for example perform SDE simulations, convert the reaction-system `prnbng.rn` into a `SDEProblem`.

 ```julia
 using StochasticDiffEq, Plots